OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/kurtosis.md

 ---
 title: kurtosis
-description: This page offers comprehensive information on kurtosis - a measure of the 'tailedness' of a probability distribution of a real-valued random variable.
+description: "This page offers comprehensive information on kurtosis - a measure of" the 'tailedness' of a probability distribution of a real-valued random variable.
   Learn about its different measures and how to estimate it from a sample.
 Try it out with our Python usage guide.